Back to Blog Home

 This part of the session is the convergent aspect – where ideas come together in an order that will help you take action.

-• Ask each person in turn to explain the ideas they’ve put on the whiteboard.
+• Ask each person to explain the ideas they’ve put on the whiteboard.
 A small Post-It might not describe the full context of what they’ve written down.

 • Choose which ones to move forward with.
-If you want your team to vote, an easy approach is to ask them to put a tally mark on their favorite ideas.
+If you want your team to vote, a straightforward approach is to ask them to put a tally mark on their favorite ideas.
 Those with the most tally marks will be the ones you move forward with.

 • Confirm the plan.
-If you’ve taken the voting method, you’ll now have an idea of the themes you’ll cover and the tactics to be used.
+If you’ve taken the voting method, you’ll know the themes you’ll cover and the tactics to use.
 Congratulations!
 This is the foundation of your plan.
 Say this out loud so everyone is clear on the approach.

 • Save the other ideas.
-You will have spent a great deal of creative effort on getting these ideas together, so don’t waste them!
-Take a photograph or save the Post-Its to help with the next campaign going forward.
+You will have spent much creative effort on getting these ideas together, so don’t waste them!
+Take a photograph or save the Post-Its to help with the next campaign.10 tips for creating great webinar content that drives engagement

 6. List the next actions

-• Write down at least five next steps you’ll take to put this into play.
-You may be in a position to plan out all the actions required to bring your plan to fruition, but if not, make sure you list out at least five next steps you’ll need to take.
+• Write down at least five next steps to put this into play.
+You may be able to plan out all the actions required to bring your plan to fruition, but if not, make sure you list at least five next steps you’ll need to take.

-• Assign these next steps to members of the team with a date for completion.
+• Assign these next steps to team members with a completion date.
 Make sure each of the next steps has an owner and a deadline for completion.

 • Set a check-in date.
-While this doesn’t need to be a full meeting, you’ll want to ensure that any plan doesn’t get taken over by the other day-to-day demands placed on your team.
+While this doesn’t need to be a full meeting, you’ll want to ensure that the other day-to-day demands on your team don’t take over any plan.

 • Optional – set a retrospective date.
 So you can learn moving forward, it can be helpful to review your plan to find out whether you achieved your goal, what worked well and what can be improved.